aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/set-proofing-language-for-text/_index.md

 ## Prerequisites
 Before diving into the tutorial, make sure you have the following prerequisites in place:
 1. Java Development Environment: Ensure you have a Java development environment set up on your machine.
-2. Aspose.Note for Java Library: Download and install the Aspose.Note for Java library from the [official download link](https://releases.aspose.com/note/java/).
+2. Aspose.Note for Java Library: Download and install the Aspose.Note for Java library from the [download link](https://releases.aspose.com/note/java/).
 3. Document Directory: Create a directory for your documents to store the output file.
 ## Import Packages
 Start by importing the necessary packages to kickstart your development process.
 Here's a snippet of code to help you get started: